blackhan-software/avalanche-cli/README.md

 ### `${AVA_VERBOSE_RPC}` or `--verbose-rpc` (`-V`)

-Can bu used to make a `curl` request with its corresponding `--verbose` flag on &ndash; where by default this is *off*.
+Can bu used to make a `curl` request with its corresponding *verbose* flag on &ndash; where by default it is *off*.
 This is useful, when one wants to get a detailed view of an ongoing request:

 ```
 $ avalanche-cli info peers -YV